-RIM posts Q3 earnings, reports $5.2b in revenue and 14.1m BlackBerrys shippedAlex Wagner - Deputy Managing Editor, News Desk
+RIM posts Q3 earnings, reports $5.2b in revenue and 14.1m BlackBerrys shippedAlex Wagner - Editorial Director of News and Content

 Time to sit down and get ready to pore over some financial figures, as today RIM announced its third quarter fiscal 2012 results.
 At the end of the three-month period that wrapped up on November 26th, the BlackBerry manufacturer finished with revenue totaling $5.2 billion, which RIM points out is up 24 percent from Q2.
 Meanwhile, net income for Q3 came in at $265 million, which is a tad lower than the net income of $329 million that we saw in the last quarter or the $911 million of net income from the same quarter one year ago.